CFM to kW Calculator [ Cubic Foot Per Minutes To Kilowatts ]

 When working with HVAC systems and related equipment, understanding the relationship between CFM (Cubic Feet per Minute) and kW (kilowatts) is crucial for effective energy management.

-To begin, CFM measures the volume of air moved per minute, while kW measures the power required to move that air.
+To begin, CFM measures the volume of air moved per minute, while kW measures the power required to travel that air.
 Although these two units measure different aspects, they are interconnected when calculating the efficiency and performance of ventilation systems.

 To calculate the kW required for a specific CFM, you typically need to know the total system power and the airflow rate.
 The general formula involves dividing the total power in watts by the CFM, giving you an idea of how much power is needed per unit of airflow.